Notify me

 It could be said that the 7-segment display relates to the even stronger archetype of numerals.
 Its relationship to space age design had some degree of aesthetic influence on watch designs which used it.

-The history of fine jewelry and its aesthetic influences
+The history of fine jewellery and its aesthetic influences

-The real origins of jewelry (and what is incorrectly called “ancient art”) are as receptacles for specific spirits, used for magick (i.e. influencing reality, as distinct from magic which is illusions).
+The real origins of jewellery (and what is incorrectly called “ancient art”) are as receptacles for specific spirits, used for magick (i.e. influencing reality, as distinct from magic which is illusions and deception).

 Different shapes and different materials were used to house different spirits, which were called into the receptacles during specific ceremonies.
 This practical functionality of what is often misunderstood as “decoration”, is still in common use today in many areas of the world, for example in the amulets used in Thailand, and African “sculptures” etc.